GMTim/TheColony/TheGame.md

 The colony ships have made it here using most of the resources they could carry.
 Thankfully there is a whole solar system worth of resources to exploit.

+_**Experimental Technology**_

+Most of the technology brought by the colonists have never been used in this way.
+What could possibly go wrong?

 [Back](./)